ubaldot/vim-conda-activate/README.md

 ## Usage
-This plugin has one command `CondaActivate` that take one optional argument:
+This plugin has one command `CondaActivate` that takes one (optional) argument:
 ```
 :CondaActivate # Show a popup menu
 :CondaActivate myenv # Activate myenv without popup menu
 ```

-It further expose an autocommand-event named `CondaEnvActivated` that you can use to perform some other actions after `:CondaActivate` has been executed, like for example the following:
+It further exposes an autocommand-event named `CondaEnvActivated` that you can use to perform other actions after `:CondaActivate` has been executed, like for example the following:
 ```
 autocmd!
 User CondaEnvActivated :echom $"{$CONDA_DEFAULT_ENV} activated."